sammyfort/msmpusher-laravel/README.md

 //  Using this notification channel, you must have a 'phone' column on the model fillable.
 //  If your target model doesn't have a 'phone' column, set a setPhoneColumnForSMS() method
-//  in your model and specify the column where you store phone numbers like below;
+//  in that model and specify the column where you store phone numbers like below;

 }